vusion/css-sprite-loader/README.md

 Options: `'all'`、`'query'`、`RegExp`

-How to filter image files for merging:
+How to filter source image files for merging:

 - `'all'`: All imported images will be merged.
 - `'query'`: Only image path with `?sprite` query param will be merged.
 - `RegExp`: Only image path matched by RegExp

 #### queryParam

 Customize key of query param in svg path.
-Only works when `filter: 'query'`
+Only works when `filter: 'query'`.

 - Type: `string`
 - Default: `'sprite'`

 #### plugins

-Postcss plugin list
+Postcss plugins will be processed on related codes after creating sprite image.
+For example, you can use `require('postcss-px-to-viewport')` to convert units of background value.

 - Type: `Array`
 - Default: `[]`

-These postcss plugins will be processed on related codes after creating sprite image.
-For example, you can use `require('postcss-px-to-viewport')` to convert units of background value.

 ## Changelog